 Pad thai is not a dish I recommend making for a party.
 It's hard to make a large amount of pad thai using a home stove—you will need to make multiple batches.

 It IS possible to do it for a not-too-big party, but I would cook multiple small batches, and plan it so that people will eat them shortly after they're done.

 Pad thai, and rice noodles in general, do not keep well.
 One day in the fridge isn't too bad; it can be microwaved or re-fried in a pan with a splash of water.
 But after multiple days in the fridge, the noodles will harden and can't really be brought back to life.
 Check out my glass noodle pad thai for a version that can keep and reheat better.

 Don't modify this recipe!
-Use my awesome vegan pad thai recipe here!
+Use my awesome vegan pad thai recipe here instead!